MatheusPaixaoG/Pacman-with-GA/README.md

     Early stopping's maximum number of iterations to check if the score doesn't increase. n -> positive int (must be less than the number of generations).
 ## _individual:_
     Recreate and run a individual.
+For the best individual's DNA, run the code, and get it on the "data" folder inside an study's "best.pacw" file.
         [normal],[power] -> the individual's dna.

 # How to run